Contents

 .
 Think of dict_keys

-object as an immutable list which you can use in a for loop or pass it’s result to other functions for further processing.
+object as a immutable list which you can use in a for loop or pass it's result to other functions for further processing.
 If you want a list or tuple simply pass the result of keys()

 method to list()